 You will also see a fair share of gluten-free recipes on CTK.
 I am not gluten-free, but many of my close friends and family are.

 Disclaimer: I do have a major sweet tooth, and although I try really hard to tame it , you’ll ever so often see recipes that are not made with unrefined sugars or whole grains, because I also believe in balance.
 And donuts.

 I create and test all the recipes you see on CTK.
 I hope you will enjoy the recipes as much as I enjoy creating them!

 A little about me, I grew up in my family's vegetarian and macrobiotic restaurant in Caracas, Venezuela (La Era de Acuario) -- in which my grandma was the chef, yes, my grandmother!
 So I'd have to say a whole lot of my love for food stems naturally from being in that kitchen pulling at my grandma's apron.
 Many years later, having moved to Florida, then NYC, and after a 4-year stint working in advertising, I decided to put on my own apron and went to the French Culinary Institute in the heart of New York City.
 I’ve had an amazing and varied journey since then, and have worked in catering, in the test kitchens of Saveur and Martha Stewart Living magazines, and even at Blue Hill, a farm-to-table Michelin-starred restaurant.
 Most recently, I was the Assistant Food Editor at Rachael Ray Every Day magazine where I developed and tested recipes, as well as write and edit.
-And currently, I'm an Associate Food Editor at Real Simple magazine.
+And currently, I'm a Food Editor at Real Simple magazine.

 I am available for recipe development, editing, writing, and testing.
 Please contact me here if you are interested in working together or if you just want to say hi!